Learning and Teaching (Higher Education) PG Cert

 Postgraduate Certificate (Non FHEA)

-Enhance your teaching practice and achieve teaching excellence with our online postgraduate certificate in learning and teaching in higher education.
+Enhance your academic practice and achieve teaching excellence with our online PGCert learning and Teaching in Higher Education.

 If you’re new to teaching in higher education or already teach higher education courses in the further education environment, our course is for you.
 Our practice-based online PG Cert in teaching and learning encourages you to reflect upon your own practice, learn from sharing practice with others, and develop a deep understanding of educational models framing Higher Education in contemporary university settings.
 By studying a PG Cert in teaching higher education via distance learning, you’ll have the flexibility to develop your skills around your other commitments.